Skip to main content

 • Pain-related disability for three months duration or more

-• A willingness and commitment to work in a group setting
+• A commitment to work in a group if wishing to attend a rehabilitation programme.

 • Basic command of written and spoken English